To hear the songs, look for the round orange circle with the white arrow

 followed were collectively known as the "Underground Railroad."

-Harriet returned to the south many times (perhaps as many as 19 trips--estimates are 13 to 19 )
+Harriet returned to the south many times (perhaps as many as 19 trips--estimated 13 to 19 times)

 to help her family and others escape to the Northern states and to

-Thank you for visiting this blog and in so-doing paying tribute to Harriet Tubman, to all others working on the Underground Railroad, to enslaved people who rode the railroad, to those who escaped totally on their own, and to those who were never able to make the trip, to the abolitionists nationwide, and to all Americans who believed and still believe in the basic principles of freedom upon which the United States of America was founded.
+Thank you for visiting this blog and in so-doing paying tribute to Harriet Tubman, to those working on the Underground Railroad, to enslaved people who "rode the railroad," to those who successfully or unsuccessfully escaped totally on their own, to those who never were able to make the trip, to the abolitionists nationwide, and to all Americans who believed and still believe in the basic principals of freedom upon which the United States of America was founded.

 THANK YOU FOR YOUR PATIENCE WHILE THE BLOG LOADS.